 When most people think of veganism, they imagine a complex and restrictive lifestyle.
 However, this couldn’t be further from the truth!
 In reality, becoming a vegan is simple and straightforward.
-Here’s a guide to show you how it’s done.
+Here’s a guide to help guide you through becoming vegan.

 Why go vegan?

 The most common objection people raise to veganism is that they can’t give up meat or dairy products.
-However, there’re many reasons why you should try to go vegan!
+However, there are many reasons why you should try to go vegan.
 Veganism has significant health benefits; according to recent studies, vegans have lower blood pressure and cholesterol as well as a lower risk of heart disease.
 Veganism also reduces environmental strain; animal agriculture is responsible for up to 18% of greenhouse gas emissions – more than all forms of transport combined.

 Veganism saves animals too!
 Each year, more than 56 billion farmed animals are killed worldwide – that’s roughly 2,000 per second!
 Going vegan helps reduce that unpleasant statistic.

 The best time to go vegan is now!
 Here’s how to do it.

 Going vegan doesn’t mean depriving yourself of your favorite foods!
 There are many alternative recipes, both online and in print.
 Go to your local library or the bookstore and search for vegan cookbooks.
 There are also plenty of vegan recipe websites.
 You can also look for new foods to try, such as vegan snacks.